hadwi537/UniGuideOnline/README.md

 Lifecycle outline:
 Make changes on local
-Pull changes in ec2 instance
-If your IP changes, you'll need to update the ssh address in the securtiy group for specified ec2 instance
+Pull changes in ec2 instance (need to npm install , npm run build, pm2 stop all, pm2 serve build 3000 --spa again after) If your IP changes, you'll need to update the ssh address in the securtiy group for specified ec2 instance

 recompile

 ## TODO: